wpscholar-wp-plugins/mpress-image-refresh/readme.txt

 = Actions and Filters =

+* `mpress_image_refresh-attachment_id` -- Filter the attachment ID selected for display.
+Parsed shortcode attributes are provided as an additional parameter to the callback function.
-* `mpress_image_refresh-image_html` -- Provides ability to filter the final image HTML.
-The attachment post object and shortcode attributes are provided as additional parameters to the callback function.
+* `mpress_image_refresh-image_atts` -- Filter the image attributes.
+The attachment post object and parsed shortcode attributes are provided as additional parameters to the callback function.
+* `mpress_image_refresh-markup` -- Filter the markup surrounding the image.
+The attachment post object and parsed shortcode attributes are provided as additional parameters to the callback function.
+* `mpress_image_refresh-image_html` -- Filter removed in version 2.0.
+Use `mpress_image_refresh-markup` filter instead.

 == Changelog ==